RooSoft/zman/README.md

 # How to install

-Follow these steps to install zman on your system
+Follow these steps to install zman on your system.

 ## Get it